Vyral/krissy-mireles/_posts/2019-01-25-dont-buy-a-new-construction-home-without-an-agent.md

 7:03 - How to get your real estate questions answered in a future video

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>